kirikintha/property/readme.txt

 ##Property API Map

-As of Apr 2010 the Property API is at version RC1.
-This is a release candidate, and all bugs and feature requests should be sent to paul@bluetent.com
+As of Dec 2010 the Property API is at version RC2.
+This is a release candidate, and all bugs and feature requests should be sent to paul@bluetent.com Release Candidate 2 addresses performance issues in the RAM API and fixes some cURL issues in the property API and extends the propertyAPI to allow for concatenating multiple tokens in multiple fields.
-It is my pledge to have this as an actual release by Late Summer 2010.
-We'll see how that goes. ;)

 The Property API as it stands has many Classes that are extendible.
 The API is broken down into:

-factoryManager = This is the interface that controls each module's manager class

-propertyManager = This is the base implementation of the factoryManager interface.
-This allows all other classes to expand from the main interface without error. currently this is a blank slate, and as certain functions become "globally" accepted, they will become migrated into this class, which you can invoke in your module by using _parent::_fooFunction() [This is a lot like the views API]
+propertyManager = This is the base implementation of the API's functions, so that they act as a manager for the delegating functions.
+This allows all other classes to expand from the main interface without error.
+Currently this is a blank slate, and as certain functions become "globally" accepted, they will become migrated into this class, which you can invoke in your module by using _parent::_fooFunction() [This is a lot like the views API]

 propertyAdmin = This public static class controls all admin functions for a module, such as form generation and various administrative scope functions, anything that needed to be standardized.